 For example, your company is involved in a legal proceeding against a former employee, and you want to be notified about any activity involving the brief that is not caused by a member of your legal team.
 (In other words, your legal team will be causing sanctioned activity as they share the brief among themselves while conducting the investigation.
 You do not want to be notified about this legitimate activity, but you do want to be notified should anyone else in your organization access or move the brief.)
 In this situation, you would exclude the members of your legal team from being monitored by the rule.
 Code42 would then alert you of any activity involving users not on this list.

 The following sections detail example use cases for alerts: these are common situations for which a rule could be created.
-Use them as starting points to help identify the activity that presents the most risk to your organization and to brainstorm the alert rules that could notify you when such activity occurs.
+Use them as starting points to help identify the activity that presents the most risk to your organization and to develop the alert rules that could notify you when such activity occurs.

 For additional ideas about how to use recommended rules to monitor for risky activity, see Recommended rules reference.